 2. Big Data in Practice: How 45 Successful Companies Used Big Data Analytics to Deliver Extraordinary Results

 By Bernard Marr

-Bernard Marr is a top business writer, keynote speaker, and provides his consultancy services to big data analytics and enterprise performance.
-This book is for new learners and experienced people at once, who seek understanding of the intricate world of big data with real-life case studies of top 45 international and highly successful companies ( which includes Walmart, CERN, Netflix, Rolls-Royce, Shell, Apixio, Lotus F1 Team, Pendleton & Son Butchers, US Olympic Women’s Cycling Team, ZSL, Facebook, John Deere, Royal Bank of Scotland, LinkedIn, Microsoft, Acxiom, US Immigration and Customs, Nest, GE, Etsy, Narrative Science, BBC, Milton Keynes, Palantir, Airbnb, Sprint, Dickey’s Barbecue Pit, Caesars, Fitbit, Ralph Lauren, Zynga, Autodesk, Walt Disney Parks, and Resorts, Experian, Transport for London, The US Government, IBM Watson, Google, Terra Seismic, Apple, Twitter, Uber, Electronic Arts, Kaggle, Amazon), their useful strategies and tips.
+Bernard Marr is a top business writer, and keynote speaker, and provides his consultancy services to big data analytics and enterprise performance.
+This book is for new learners and experienced people at once, who seek an understanding of the intricate world of big data with real-life case studies of top 45 international and highly successful companies ( which includes Walmart, CERN, Netflix, Rolls-Royce, Shell, Apixio, Lotus F1 Team, Pendleton & Son Butchers, US Olympic Women’s Cycling Team, ZSL, Facebook, John Deere, Royal Bank of Scotland, LinkedIn, Microsoft, Acxiom, US Immigration and Customs, Nest, GE, Etsy, Narrative Science, BBC, Milton Keynes, Palantir, Airbnb, Sprint, Dickey’s Barbecue Pit, Caesars, Fitbit, Ralph Lauren, Zynga, Autodesk, Walt Disney Parks, and Resorts, Experian, Transport for London, The US Government, IBM Watson, Google, Terra Seismic, Apple, Twitter, Uber, Electronic Arts, Kaggle, Amazon), their useful strategies and tips.